-The thought of going to jail is a scary and stressfull prospect, not only for the person who is incarcerated, but also that person’s family and friends.
-The purpose of this guide is to give you advice and information you need to make helping a friend or family member get out of jail less stressfull.
+The thought of going to jail is a scary and stressful prospect, not only for the person who is incarcerated, but also that person’s family and friends.
+The purpose of this guide is to give you advice and information you need to make helping a friend or family member get out of jail less stressful.
 If you have a specific question, please feel free to ask them, and any feedback or comments that could help others would be appreciated.

 Travis County Correctional Complex

 3614 Bill Price Rd

 Phone Number: 512-854-9770

 Inmate Search – Find Out Who’s In Jail